SEC's Gensler says crypto investors need more protection

 Gensler has been viewed as receptive toward cryptocurrency and other new financial technologies after a stint as a professor at MIT, where he focused his research and teaching on public policy as well as digital currencies and blockchain, the global running ledgers of digital currency transactions.

-Beyond the current problems in the crypto space, Gensler called the innovation “real” and said it “has been and could continue to be a catalyst for change in the fields of finance and money.”
+Beyond the problems, Gensler said innovation in digital currencies “has been and could continue to be a catalyst for change in the fields of finance and money.”

 A Goldman Sachs employee for 20 years, Gensler surprised many with his toughness as a regulator at the Commodity Futures Trading Commission during the Obama administration.